teammanfred/redm-resources/redm-rdr2-server/README.md

 When you run into problems you can reduce the resources to a bare minimum and load them after the server started.

 On the client you can open the console with F8.
 The console may contain hints about what is going wrong.

+### qemu: uncaught target signal 6 (Aborted) - core dumped

+You are probably attempting to run the server on an M1 mac, that won't work due to an upstream problem in `qemu`.